 - The quality measure specifications developed from the clinical data housed in Reg-ent are clinically valid and accurate.

-- EPIC is working on making FIGmd a preferred vendor.
-This includes a standardized integration process for sites using EPIC via an EPIC app.
-This solution should be available in the first quarter of 2018.
+- Epic is working on making FIGmd a preferred vendor.
+This includes a standardized integration process for sites using Epic via an Epic app.
+FIGmd has submitted the app and is awaiting approval from Epic.

 - Reg-ent has been successful with Epic sites that are willing to push data (versus having it directly extracted).
 Please contact us at firstname.lastname@example.org with any questions about this.